awilfox/real-git-rcmp/README.md

 * libgit2, available [on GitHub](https://github.com/libgit2/libgit2)
 * The eScape library suite, available [on GitHub](https://github.com/wilcox-tech/eScape)

-**A note of caution**: This code has not been well-tested on Linux; getprogname() may not be implemented on your version of glibc and it may be necessary to change the code to work properly.
-Better Linux support is planned.

 ## How it works

 **real-git-rcmp** uses libgit2 to investigate the changes received from the